Geometry Types

 Define locations and shapes

-Several types of geometry data can potentially be stored, ranging from a single point to complex polygons.
-An item's design defines which of these types are allowed to be set.
-By default, all geometry types are allowed on designs you create.
-To limit a design to one or more geometry types (or none at all), see Editing general design details.
+Several types of geometry data can be stored, ranging from a single point to complex polygons.
+The item's design determines which of these types are allowed.
+By default, all geometry types are allowed on custom designs/interfaces created by your organisation.

 You can add extra Geometry attributes to a design/interface.